jackpal/Taipei-Torrent/README.md

 Additional Features:
 --------------------

-+ It can act as a tracker if you start it with the --startTracker flag
++ It can act as a tracker if you start it with the --createTracker flag

 FAQ:
 ----